Hi, I’m Tom.

-I learned to find that one thing that helped a company stand out from its competitors.
-I learned to understand the real-world needs of buyers, both spoken and unspoken, and present the company’s solutions in those terms.
-And I learned to present web content in a way that quickly grabbed attention of even those with short attention spans (everyone, these days).
+I learned how important it is for a company to have “one thing” that makes them stand out from their competitors.
+I learned to focus on the real-world needs of buyers, both spoken and unspoken, and present the company’s solutions in those terms.
+And I learned how to present web content so it quickly grabs attention of people with short attention spans (everyone, these days).

-And most of all, I learned that the superficial, worn-out marketing phrases on so many websites out there simply don’t work anymore.
-If a meaningful connection isn’t made, then opportunity is lost.
+And most of all, I learned that worn-out marketing phrases and superficial boasts simply don’t work anymore.
+When the interaction results in a disconnect instead of a meaningful connection, opportunity floats away.

-Then as a copywriter, I started applying what I had learned from all that observing.
+Then as a copywriter, I started applying the strategies I had learned from all that observing.
 Whenever I worked on a seller’s website, I mentally put on my buyer’s hat.

-At the end of the project, a good number of my business clients told me they now had a wider perspective of their company’s strengths, and what they themselves had to offer.
+At the end of the project, a good number of my business clients told me they now had a deeper sense of their own company’s strengths and solutions in the real world.

 I also began sharing those insights in the classes and conference talks I’ve given to designers, writers, and other marketing and business professionals.